phalcon/documentation/docs/controllers.md

 }
 ```

-In the above example, we access the `request`, `response` and `view` services that are automatically injected in our controller.
+In the above example, we access the `request`, `response`, and `view` services that are automatically injected into our controller.

 ## Services as Controllers
 Services can act as controllers.
 Controllers are classes that are always requested from the DI container.
 As a result, any other class registered with the correct name can easily replace a controller: